PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Proposed Method

 \subsection{Algorithm}

 This section summarizes the optimization framework.
-The iterative procedure updates the pill topology and the internal excipient distribution to minimize the error between the simulated and target release profiles.
+The iterative procedure updates the pill {geometry} and the internal excipient distribution to minimize the error between the simulated and target release profiles.
 The algorithm steps are:

 \begin{enumerate} \item \textbf{Initialization:} The computational domain $\Omega$ and the finite element mesh are defined.
 The material constants: specifically the solid density $\rho_s$, potential barrier $W$, interface thickness $\epsilon_t$ and mobility $M_{\phi}$ are assigned, and the target release profile $\dot{m}^*$ is prescribed.
 The lower and upper bounds for the supershape parameters, $\underline{\boldsymbol{\zeta}}$ and $\overline{\boldsymbol{\zeta}}$, are specified (\Cref{sec:method_optimization_designVar}).
 The geometric design variables $\boldsymbol{\zeta}$ are initialized as the mean of these box constraints.
 The neural network weight $\mathbf{w}$ are initialized to assign equal volume fractions ($1/S$) to each constituent excipient phase (\Cref{sec:method_designRep_NN}).